PyISH: Python Integral Field Spectroscopy Simulation for HWO: Simulation Tool Example: Europa

 \subsection{Image Processing}

 Table \ref{table: user inputs, science, europa} below specifies the science inputs utilized in this module.

-Three emission lines in the UV were identified in an HST STIS study of Europa (Ly-$\alpha$ and two OI lines) \cite{Roth2014TransientPole}.
-High angular resolution spatial maps of those lines were simulated for the LUVOIR architecture study, which we use here \cite{ScienceandTechnologyDefinitionTeam2019LUVOIRREPORT}.
-We use the model of the UV continuum from the HST STIS study of Europa \cite{Roth2014TransientPole}.
+Three emission lines in the UV were identified in an HST STIS study of Europa (Ly-$\alpha$ and two OI lines){\cite{Roth2014TransientPole}}.
+High angular resolution spatial maps of those lines were simulated for the LUVOIR architecture study, which we use here{\cite{ScienceandTechnologyDefinitionTeam2019LUVOIRREPORT}}.
+We use the model of the UV continuum from the HST STIS study of Europa{\cite{Roth2014TransientPole}}.
 The emission line spatial maps and surface continuum map are depicted in Figure \ref{fig: europa maps}.

-After convolving with the PSF, each map was flux calibrated using the user-provided spectrum from Roth+ 2014 \cite{Roth2014TransientPole}.
+After convolving with the PSF, each map was flux calibrated using the user-provided spectrum from Roth+ 2014 {\cite{Roth2014TransientPole}}.
 A representation of the continuum was created following Section \ref{subsect: Image Processing} and the information provided in Table \ref{table: user inputs, science, europa}.
 The functional form of only the continuum, and the flux of the entire spectrum is shown below in Figure \ref{fig:emissionvscont}.

-The flux of the entire spectrum is in blue, and the flux due to the continuum is shaded in purple.
-With the emission and continuum extracted, the spatial maps are flux-calibrated in units of Rayleighs.
-The spatial maps of the emission lines are calibrated to the unshaded area under each respective peak, while the spatial map of the continuum is flux-calibrated across the entire bandpass according to the shaded purple area.
+The flux of the spectrum is in blue, and the flux due to the continuum is dashed in red.
+With the emission and continuum extracted, the spatial maps are flux calibrated in units of Rayleighs.
+The spatial maps of the emission lines are calibrated to the area between the dashed red line and solid blue line, while the spatial map of the continuum is flux calibrated across the entire bandpass to the area under the dashed red line.